 The book as a whole presents a compelling critique of shareholder value thinking.
 Yet it’s strength is also its greatest weakness: it is just that, a critique –nothing more and nothing less.
 What are the solutions?
 The final pages of the book only tentatively touch on a possible way forward in arguing that what is needed is a more ‘complex and subtle understanding of what shareholders really want from corporations’ (p115).
 This all sounds great and very necessary but how do companies get there?
 Even if executives come to acknowledge the variations in their shareholder’s desires – is this a guarantee that the company’s approach to corporate governance will change?

 I have written on this topic in the past and while not dismissing in any form the arguments put forth in Lynn Stout’s book, it is crucially important that companies first internally establish a concrete set of ethical business values and practices.
-Only then will they be able to accommodate the desires of a large and diverse pool of shareholders.
+Only then will they be able to accommodate the desires of a larger pool of shareholders and indeed, stakeholders.

 A recommended read.

 “The Shareholder Value Myth” was published in 2012 by Berrett-Koehler Publishers (ISBN 10: 1605098132).
 134pp.